HF-RapidResponse/volunteer-portal/README.md

 ## System Requirements

 Running this code requires the developer to have a working computer with a terminal (built-in terminal for Linux/OSX or something like [Git Bash](https://git-scm.com/downloads)), an IDE such as [Visual Studio Code](https://code.visualstudio.com/), and [Node](https://nodejs.org/en/) installed globally.
-There is no mandated node version in the package files, but for reference, I'm running on version 14.6.
+There is no mandated node version in the package files, but the developer team is running on version 14.x.

 ## Setup